mikrolax/loudnessPlotter/README.md

 ## Compil
 ### For unix-like platform (linux, MAC OS):

     cd ebu_r128
     make wave_analyze
     cp wave_analyze ../

 ### Windows
-wave_analyze binarie is provided.
+`wave_analyze.exe` binarie is provided.
 If you need you can compil it with minGW, take a look at Codeblocks IDE as it can be bundle with it.

 Usage